-Qualtrough: Oh no, I can’t, I have my girl’s 21st birthday on and I want to do something for her in the way of her business.
+Qualtrough: Oh no, I can’t, I have my girl’s 21st birthday on and I want to do something for her in the way of his business.
 I want to see him particularly.
-Will you ask him to call on me at my place tomorrow evening at 7.30.
+Will you ask him to call on me at my place tomorrow evening at 7.30?

 Beattie: I will if I see him, however he may not be here tonight.
 However there is a friend of his, perhaps you know him, Mr. Caird, who is fairly certain to be here tonight and I will try to get the message delivered through him.
 But I can’t promise that Mr. Wallace will get the message; but you better give me your address again so that I can pass it on.

 Qualtrough: [Gives the name R. M. Qualtrough and address 25 Menlove Gardens East, Mossley Hill.]